sjentsch/lsjDocs/Ch13/Ch13_ANOVA_03.rst

 Using jamovi to specify your ANOVA
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To make life easier for you, jamovi can do ANOVA..hurrah!
+To make life easier for you, jamovi can do ANOVA… hurrah!
 Go to the
 ``ANOVA`` - ``ANOVA`` analysis, and move the ``mood.gain`` variable across
 so it is in the ``Dependent Variable`` box, and then move the ``drug``
 variable across so it is in the ``Fixed Factors`` box.
 This should give